yosi-dediashvili/SubiT/design/subtitles_deployment.md

 For movie and series, we'll have the following symbols:

 - `input_file_name` - The name (without the extension) of the input file
+- `subtitle_file_name` - The name of the subtitle file itself, as it was sent from the servers
 - `language` - The language of the version that was downloaded ( Based on the ISO 639-2 standard)
 - `title` - The movie/series title